 Laguna Beach by day

 And the very last morning I managed to grab the last place on a whale watching trip (strongly recommend Captain Dave’s catamaran trip from Dana Point) and was rewarded with an incredible six Blue Whale sightings including one 75ft beauty who flipped his tail out in farewell.
-Never to be forgotten … and the perfect way to end a most wonderful vacation.
+Never to be forgotten … and the perfect way to end a most wonderful holiday.

 The 75ft beauty

 We cannot thank Maudie and Scott Dunn enough.
-The care and judgement that went into creating our vacation was evident throughout.
+The care and judgement that went into creating our holiday was evident throughout.
 The trip was just about perfect, and it was comforting to know that if I had any problems Maudie and team were still on hand to sort anything out.

-We have already booked our next Scott Dunn vacation, but I just know we will have to return to the West Coast soon……and it will definitely be with Maudie (who already has plenty of great new ideas!)
+We have already booked our next Scott Dunn holiday, but I just know we will have to return to the West Coast soon……and it will definitely be with Maudie (who already has plenty of great new ideas!)

 See Maudie’s profile page here http://bit.ly/1ig7xAY